Enriched uranium

-Enriched uranium is a critical component for both civil nuclear power generation and military nuclear weapons.
-Low-enriched uranium (below 20% ^{235}U) is necessary to operate light water reactors, which make up almost 90% of nuclear electricity generation.
-Highly enriched uranium (above 20% ^{235}U) is used for the cores of many nuclear weapons, as well as compact reactors for naval propulsion and research, as well as breeder reactors.
+Enriched uranium is used in both civil nuclear power generation and military nuclear weapons.
+Low-enriched uranium (LEU), containing less than 20% ^{235}U, is used as fuel in light-water reactors, which make up most nuclear power reactors worldwide.
+Highly enriched uranium (HEU), containing 20% or more ^{235}U, has been used in nuclear weapons, naval propulsion reactors, some research reactors, and certain specialized reactor designs.
 There are about 2,000 tonnes of highly enriched uranium in the world.

-Enrichment methods were first developed on a large scale by the Manhattan Project.
-Its gaseous diffusion method was used in the 1940s and 1950s, when the gas centrifuge method was developed in the Soviet Union, and became widespread.
+Large-scale enrichment was first developed during the Manhattan Project, which used gaseous diffusion and electromagnetic isotope separation to produce enriched uranium.
+Historically, gaseous diffusion and the gas centrifuge are the two enrichment methods that have operated on a commercial scale, but gaseous diffusion is now obsolete and has been replaced by centrifuge technology in commercial use.
+Laser isotope separation has also been developed as a possible third-generation enrichment technology; Global Laser Enrichment has applied to license a laser-based uranium enrichment facility in the United States, but centrifugation remains the enrichment process used commercially.

 The ^{238}U remaining after enrichment is known as depleted uranium (DU), and is considerably less radioactive than natural uranium, though still very dense.
-Depleted uranium is used as a radiation shielding material and for armor-penetrating weapons.
+Depleted uranium is used as a radiation shielding material and in armor-penetrating weapons.